 A guide distributed to Mimecast’s entire customer base promoting a cybersecurity awareness training led to 28,500 views, 924 click-throughs, and more than 85 demo requests.
-That translated to hundreds of thousands of leads to fill seats in the sessions.
+That translated to thousands of leads to fill seats in the sessions.

 When guides were used to promote free trials of some of the company’s features during COVID-19, 81% of deals closed for the Web Security Service feature and 50% of deals closed for the Sync and Recover feature had a touchpoint involving Pendo, Douglas noted.

 Douglas said promoting in-app through Pendo versus traditional external methods like email regularly results in a “double digit” difference in engagement.

 Support case reduction and internal enablement

 The pace at which Mimecast’s product and engineering teams turn out new features can be so fast that it sometimes becomes difficult to train up the company’s customer support teams on their use at scale.
 Douglas and Fabris realized the same techniques they were using to onboard new users could be applied to quickly educate support specialists.

 So, Fabris taught the development teams how to build Pendo guides, so they could work them into their rollouts and automate the process of enabling support teams.
 “We’re taking that same intent that we did at the beginning to enable the customers to enable the support teams as well,” Douglas said.

 Next, Douglas and Fabris worked to proactively reduce the support teams’ overall case volume by using Pendo analytics, paths, and funnels to locate user pain points, then deploying targeted in-app guides to help users get past them.